Skip to main content

 The Small Business Charter

-The Small Business Charter, which brings leading business schools and SME communities across the UK together, has awarded the Fashion Business School with Small Business Charter status, in recognition of its active participation in supporting start-ups and small businesses.
+The Small Business Charter is a national accreditation which recognises business schools which excel in supporting small businesses, student entrepreneurship, and the local economy.
+The Small Business Charter brings together leading business schools and SME communities across the UK and has awarded the Fashion Business School with Small Business Charter status in recognition of its active participation in supporting start-ups and small businesses.
 University business schools with Small Business Charter awards have already directly helped over 8000 small businesses, providing a range of support including on-site incubators with dedicated space for students and small businesses to start up and grow.
-There are currently 36 business schools that hold a Small Business Charter Award.

 International Apparel Federation